ericaweng/Trajectron-plus-plus/README.md

-To save predicted trajectories to file for evaluation using our evaluation system, please follow the original steps (below) to set up the Trajectron++ environment, as well as the data preprocessing steps for the pedestrian datasets.
+To save predicted trajectories to file for evaluation using our evaluation system, please follow the original steps (included below) to set up the Trajectron++ environment, as well as the data preprocessing steps for the pedestrian datasets.

-And from `{root}/Trajectron-plus-plus/experiments/pedestrians`, run:
+Then, from the `{root}/Trajectron-plus-plus/experiments/pedestrians` directory, run:

 `python evaluate.py --model <model directory> --checkpoint 100 --data ../processed/<dataset>_test.pkl --output_path results --output_tag <dataset>_12 --node_type PEDESTRIAN`

 where `<model directory>` is `../../../pre_trained_models/trajectron/<dataset>_dyn/`

-The trajectory files will save to `{root}/trajectories`.
+The trajectory files will save to `{root}/trajectories/trajectron`.
 You can specify a different output path by changing the `--save_trajectories_path` argument.

 ____________________________________________________